 Different projects require different supplies; these vary significantly from activity to activity.
 If the project supplies equal 25 percent or more of the total budget, divide the supplies into additional sub-categories.

-In some organizations, this item is a predetermined percentage of the total project budget.
+For some organizations, this item is a predetermined percentage of the total project budget.
 It generally consists of outlays for the executive director’s salary and office space used by the whole organization.
 Before you set your overhead, read Is Your Nonprofit’s Overhead Too Low?

 Here is where you document expected donated items and volunteer labor.
 Each type will need a description and an amount.
 Check the Internet to find current rates.
 Check this post for more about in-kind and items you might not have considered.